gasparka/thesis/docs/pyha.rst

 Abstraction and Design reuse
 ----------------------------

-Pyha is based on object-oriented design practices.
-One benefit of this is that the implementation details can be nicely abstracted by the class implementation.
-Another benefit is that it simplifies the design reuse, objects can be created easily.
+Pyha is based on the object-oriented design practices, this greatly simplifies the design reuse as the classes can be used to initiate objects.

-.. note:: Limitation is that all the objects must be defined in the class ```__init__```.
+Another benefit is that classes can abstract away the implementation details, in that sense Pyha can become High-Level Synthesis (HLS) language.

-This chapter shows an example on how to reuse the moving average filter, developed earlier.
+This chapter gives an example on how to reuse the moving average filter.

 Linear-phase DC removal Filter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~